AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/004-panic-attack.md

 "No."  I said then stuck it back in my ear, pulled my hood up over my head and pretended I didn't exist in this world.
 And I didn't.
 I drifted into my subconscious reliving all the memories of Alex.
 It wasn't sleep I sought, it was the comfort of my blue-eyed boy who had gotten me through my suicidal days.
 The fear was raging through my blood again.
 I found him in the memories.
 Found him where I was in a corner floating on Nepenthe - the only drug that actually worked on my depression.
 It was too bad it was not a prescribed drug but one that was sold by supernatural drug dealers.
 There weren't many supernatural drugs - most were made from supernatural creatures.
 Vampire blood being one of the most addictive substances on the planet.

-Nepenthe was made from of nephelim blood - half human, half demo
+Nepenthe was made from of nephelim blood - half human, half demon or angel children.
+So not exactly legal.
+The younger the child the bigger the high, and the more it costs.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzU3NDEyNzMyLDEyNzUyMDE3NzEsMTc5OT
+eyJoaXN0b3J5IjpbMTQ3OTc4MDAzNCwxMjc1MjAxNzcxLDE3OT
-g1MjQyNiw4MzU2MDc2MTMsNzY1NDgxOTY2LC0xMTc1ODE1Mjky
+k4NTI0MjYsODM1NjA3NjEzLDc2NTQ4MTk2NiwtMTE3NTgxNTI5
-LC04MjI0NjEyMjQsNjgxOTk2NTAxLC04MTYzNjk0MTAsNDc4OT
+MiwtODIyNDYxMjI0LDY4MTk5NjUwMSwtODE2MzY5NDEwLDQ3OD
-EzNDI1LDEwNDEzMTcxMjYsMTAzNTYyMDI3OSwxOTE4OTQ0MzMy
+kxMzQyNSwxMDQxMzE3MTI2LDEwMzU2MjAyNzksMTkxODk0NDMz
-XX0=
+Ml19
 -->